TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README.md

     unless session labels in Set A OASIS table are recoded to be consecutive)
     - Compare session dates between OASIS and RR tables in Set B (consistent)
 - Look for and add non-demographic data missing for some participants in Set A
+  - Create `dataset` column in each table to label each row with its source
   - For the 36 participants affected by server error (`server_error_pids`):
     - Add data from Set B OASIS and DASS-21-AS tables
     - Add baseline DASS-21-AS data from `R34_Cronbach.csv` for 2 more participants (data not in Set B)